huibvanstraten/OrderWithDecorator/README.md

 # Burgerjoint APP

-Order a burger at burgerjoint
+Order a burger at burgerjoint.
 A fictional assignment

 For this assignment, I implemented the Decorator Pattern.